rodrigo-serra/perception_ros/README.md

 - getPeopleDetectionRecord()

   It returns an array with all the persons detected in the past.
 The msg type is StringArray.
 It requires the reid node to be running.

+- startReid()

+  It starts the Reid node.

+- stopReid()

+  It stops the Reid node.

+- resetReid()

+  It resets the Reid node.

+- takePhotoReid()

+  Meant to take a photo of a person and added to the detection record.

+- enableAutomaticReid()

+  Activates automatic reid, i.e., every time a new person is detected, the node will capture a photo and added it to the detection record.

+.- disableAutomaticReid()

+  Disables automatic reid.

+ - startMediapipeHolistic()

+  It starts the Mediapipe holistic node.

+ - stopMediapipeHolistic()

+  It stops the Mediapipe holistic node.

+ - resetMediapipeHolistic()

+  It resets the Mediapipe holistic node.